mapequation/infomap/README.md

 just run `make` in the current directory to compile the code with the included `Makefile`.
 Call `./Infomap` to run.

-Run `./Infomap --help` or visit [options](http://www.mapequation.org/code.html#Options) for a list of available options.
+Run `./Infomap --help` for a list of available options.

 Infomap can be used both as a standalone program and as a library.
 See the [examples](examples) folder for examples.